REGION: Central Chile

 The first vineyard (viña) we visit is Viña Viu Manent founded in 1935 by the Viu family.
 In the vineyard we take a traditional cart pulled by two Percheron horses, to be introduced to the different vines.

 After the visit to Viu Manent vineyards you have the option to have lunch at their restaurant or continue for lunch at Santa Cruz.
-After lunch we continue to the famous Lapostolle Clos Apalta winery in Santa Cruz.
+After lunch we continue to the famous Lapostolle Clos Apalta winery in Santa Cruz or similar.
 Apalta valley is lodged between the Tinguiririca River, a tributary of the Rapel River, and a chain of the Coastal Cordillera that ends in a “horse shoe” shape.
 Both form a barrier that delays the arrival of the sun in the morning and attenuates the exposure to the sunlight in the evening.
 Also, thanks to the hills that surround the vineyard, the old vines located in the lowest part of the field receive underground water that provides sufficient natural water supply during almost the whole growing season.

 Apalta vineyard was planted with Carmenère, Merlot, Cabernet Sauvignon, Petit Verdot and Syrah from 1920 to 2006.
 Some of the oldest blocks planted in 1920, have vines that were brought from France at the end of the 19th century.
 Apalta is also 100% under Organic and Biodynamic management.